 An administrator role that enables a user to manage audit lifecycle and policies and to separate the role of auditing from managing the appliance.

-A wallet that does not require a password.
+An Oracle wallet file that can be accessed without a password.
 An auto-login wallet is stored in a

 In an SNMP configuration, a text file that describes the variables that contain the information that SNMP can access.
 The variables described in a MIB, which are also called MIB objects, are the items that can be monitored using SNMP.
 There is one MIB for each element being monitored.

-A file that can hold multiple security objects such as keys and certificates.
+An Oracle wallet file is a container that can hold multiple security objects such as keys and certificates.
 It uses the PKCS#12 cryptographic standard.

-An encrypted wallet that has a user-defined password.
-It is a type of an Oracle wallet file.
-A password-protected wallet is stored in an
+An encrypted Oracle wallet that has a user-defined password stored in an

 A library that allows an Oracle TDE database to connect to Oracle Key Vault to manage the master keys.